rhobs/handbook/content/Products/RHOBS/configuring-clients-for-observatorium.md

 #### 2. Deploy the Observatorium Token-Refresher Proxy

-Because Prometheus does not have built-in support for acquiring OAuth2 access tokens for authorization, which are required by Observatorium, the in-cluster Prometheus must remote-write its data through a proxy that is able to fetch access tokens and set them as headers on outbound requests.
+Because Prometheus does not have built-in support for acquiring OAuth2 access tokens for authorization, which are required by Observatorium, the in-cluster Prometheus must remote write its data through a proxy that is able to fetch access tokens and set them as headers on outbound requests.
 The Observatorium stack provides such a proxy, which may be deployed to the “openshift-monitoring” namespace and guarded by a NetworkPolicy so that only Prometheus can use the access tokens.
 The following snippet shows an example of how to deploy the proxy for the stage environment:

 ```bash
 export TENANT=<your-tenant>